 The chilly winter air allows cold and flu viruses to survive longer and spread more easily.
 As the temperature gets colder, the virus’ exterior coating becomes tougher, which makes them stronger.
 And of course, when it’s cold outside, we tend to spend more time indoors in close proximity to others, increasing our exposure to colds and flu.

-A change of season also signals the arrival of seasonal allergens (such as pollens) which can overstimulate the immune system, triggering allergic reactions such as runny noses, congestion and itchy eyes.
-And with the immune system already hard at work trying to manage the hay fever, it’s harder for you to fight off seasonal allergens if you do encounter them.
+A change of season also signals the arrival of seasonal allergens (such as pollens) which can overstimulate the immune system, triggering allergic reactions such as runny noses, congestion, and itchy eyes.
+And with the immune system already hard at work trying to manage hay fever, it’s harder for you to fight off seasonal allergens if you do encounter them.

-Inflammation: hero and villain
+Inflammation: Hero and Villain

 Inflammation is the first response of the immune system to infection or irritation.
 When you get the signs of sickness (having a cold, feeling run down, a runny nose, congestion), you might wonder, "Why doesn't my immune system work?'
 In fact, these symptoms are your immune system at work.

-But as the immune system is triggered to protect you from one health issue, that same inflammation plays a significant role in conditions such as rheumatoid arthritis, type-1 diabetes and heart disease, which peak in the winter1,2,3,4.
+But as the immune system is triggered to protect you from one health issue, that same inflammation plays a significant role in conditions such as rheumatoid arthritis, type-1 diabetes, and heart disease, which peak in the winter1,2,3,4.

 - Minimize stress